Geometry-Aware Uncertainty Quantification via Conformal Prediction on Manifolds: Abstract

 \section{Abstract}

-Conformal prediction provides distribution-free coverage guaranties for regression; yet existing methods assume Euclidean output spaces and produce prediction regions that are poorly calibrated when responses lie on Riemannian manifolds.
-We propose \emph{adaptive geodesic conformal prediction}, a framework that replaces Euclidean residuals with geodesic nonconformity scores and normalizes them by a cross-validated difficulty estimator to handle heteroscedastic noise.
-The resulting prediction regions, geodesic caps on the sphere, have position-independent area and adapt their size to local prediction difficulty, yielding substantially more uniform conditional coverage than non-adaptive alternatives.
-In a synthetic sphere experiment with strong heteroscedasticity and a real-world geomagnetic field forecasting task derived from IGRF-14 satellite data, the adaptive method markedly reduces conditional coverage variability and raises worst-case coverage much closer to the nominal level, while coordinate-based baselines waste a large fraction of coverage area due to chart distortion.
+Conformal prediction gives finite-sample coverage guarantees for regression, but most standard constructions are designed for Euclidean output spaces.
+When the response lies on a Riemannian manifold, Euclidean residuals and coordinate-based regions can ignore the geometry that defines meaningful error.
+We propose \emph{adaptive geodesic conformal prediction}, a simple framework that builds nonconformity scores from geodesic distances and normalizes them with a cross-validated estimate of local prediction difficulty.
+On the sphere, this produces geodesic caps whose area is independent of position, while their radii still adapt to heteroscedastic noise.
+In both a synthetic sphere experiment and an IGRF-14 geomagnetic field forecasting task, the adaptive method preserves valid marginal coverage, reduces variation in conditional coverage, and improves worst-case coverage relative to non-adaptive and coordinate-based baselines.